phoenixframework/phoenix_live_view/guides/client/bindings.md

 ## Click Events

-The `phx-click` binding is used to send click events to the server.
+As previously stated, the `phx-click` binding is used to send click events to the server.
-When any client event, such as a `phx-click` click is pushed, the value sent to the server will be chosen with the following priority:
+When any client event, such as a `phx-click` click is pushed, the value sent via params sent to the server will be chosen with the following priority:

   * The `:value` specified in `Phoenix.LiveView.JS.push/3`, such as: